 Concerns have been expressed by many Ketch Harbour residents about the need to preserve the character and village-like qualities of the community, while retaining the village's focus as a service centre.
-This is supported in the Plan by accommodating home businesses, local convenience stores, and local tourism related uses such as arts and crafts studios and bed and breakfasts.
+This is supported in the Plan by accommodating home businesses, local convenience stores, and local tourism related uses such as arts and crafts studios and short-term bedroom rentals such as but not limited to (RC-Feb 21/23;E-Sep 1/23) bed and breakfasts.
 General industrial services will be limited to those presently existing.